 - UNESCO City of Music (one of only two in the UK), Glasgow is a hotbed of musical creativity across all genres.
 In any one week, music lovers can enjoy over 130 different music events in Glasgow.

 - Diverse neighbourhoods to explore - each with their own distinctive personality.

 Getting to Glasgow couldn’t be easier by road, rail or plane.
 Situated on the West Coast of Scotland, Glasgow is only 45 minutes by train from Edinburgh and a short flight from London.

-Explore the city and its main attractions with ease via local bus, train and subway (the third oldest underground railway system in the world) or why not take a taxi, uber or see the sights via the hop-on-hop-off City Sightseeing bus.
+Explore the city and its main attractions with ease via local bus, train and subway (the third oldest underground railway system in the world and dating back to 1896) or why not take a taxi, uber or see the sights via the hop-on-hop-off City Sightseeing bus.

 Where to Stay

-From international brands to luxury spa resorts, boutique hotels and B&Bs to budget friendly accommodation, there’s options for every taste.
+From international brands to luxury spa resorts, boutique hotels and B&Bs to budget friendly accommodation, there’s an option for every taste.
 If you prefer to book a home from home and experience living like a local, check out the city’s rising Airbnb portfolio of properties and superhosts.